microsoft/cordova-samples/sap-custom-fiori-client/README.md

 A: Update to a fresh copy of the [64-bit JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow the instructions in "Before You Begin" above.
 Corrupted installs and path conflicts for the JDK can cause this error and a fresh install of 64-bit JDK 8 typically resolves the issue.

 **Q: I am running into errors about certain plugins not being found or installing incorrectly.
 How do I fix this?** <br />
 Be sure you've installed hotfix 5 of mobile SDK SP 10 (SP10_5) as some plugin names have changed that can cause conflicts with earlier versions.
+Moving to hotfix 5 is the best way to ensure the sample works, but removing the conflicting &lt;vs:plugin&gt; elements in config.xml may also resolve the issue (Right Click > View Code in VS).

 ## Known Issues
 - Ripple cannot be used to simulate a Custom Fiori Client.
 Custom Fiori Clients make use of quite a few custom Cordova plugins, so you will want to be sure to pick an Android or iOS device or emulator / simulator target when debugging your app.